hardhat5/Wifi-Localization/3. MAC Address Randomization/README.md

 &rarr; Along with the public and globally unique MAC address, modern devices frequently use locally assigned addresses which are distinguished by a Universal/Local bit in the most significant byte.<br>
 &rarr; Locally assigned addresses are not guaranteed to be unique, and generally are not used in a persistent manner.<br>
 &rarr; Most importantly for this paper, locally assigned addresses may also be used to create randomized MAC addresses as an additional measure of privacy.
+&rarr; Similar to an OUI, a three-byte Company Identifier (CID) prefix can be purchased from the IEEE, with the agreement that assignment from this address space will not be used for globally unique applications.
+&rarr; The CID always has the local bit set, and is predisposed for use within MAC address randomization schemas.

+The discussion of locally assigned addresses above tells us that with the advent of randomized, locally assigned MAC addresses that change over time, tracking a wireless device is no longer trivial.
+Probe requests use locally assigned addresses when the device is in a disas sociated state (not associated with an AP).
+When a mobile device attempts to connect to an AP, however, it reverts to using its globally unique MAC address.
+As such, tracking smartphones becomes trivial while they are operating in an associated state.